 Our global agricultural and food system is broken and needs to transition to one that is more sustainable and beneficial to the world’s population.
 This must happen in the face of the linked challenges of climate change, natural resource depletion, and worldwide economic and social upheaval.
 At the same time, farmer-led social movements are growing, and there is increasing recognition that agroecology and food sovereignty are key solutions.

 Less than two months after laying the foundation for this new entity, Groundswell International was legally incorporated as a not-for-profit organization in Washington, DC.
 Since then our founders and new members have achieved more than we could have hoped for in such a short time.
-We have expanded from supporting partners in Ecuador and Haiti the first year to supporting partners in seven countries – Burkina Faso, Ecuador, Ghana, Guatemala, Haiti, Honduras, and Mali – at the end of 2011.
+We have expanded from supporting partners in Ecuador and Haiti the first year to supporting partners in ten countries – Burkina Faso, Burundi, Ecuador, Ghana, Guatemala, Haiti, Honduras, Mali, Nepal, and the Philippines.